santoshguru-11/python_devops/README.md

-This is Repositry is for python for devops
+This is Repo is for python for devops